-The Cerebrovascular Center now offers telestroke services.
-The service provides 24x7 coverage by a specialty trained physician to assist medical centers in the assessment and treatment of their stroke patients.
+The Cerebrovascular Center now offers Telestroke services.
+The service provides 24x7 coverage by a team including vascular neurologists, interventional neuroradiologists and cerebrovascular and endovascular neurosurgeons, to assist medical centers in the assessment and treatment of their stroke patients.
 To facilitate an ongoing, real-time consultation, the Telestroke Network is enabled with a 2-way, portable videoconferencing system as well as a dedicated link between imaging systems.
 The physician assessment is also supported by Cleveland Clinic's Critical Care Transport services, should the patient need additional care.

 The Cerebrovascular Center’s comprehensive treatment approach offers an array of medical and interventional treatment options for acute stroke including t-PA administration, intra-arterial thrombolysis and mechanical revascularization.